If your AC is newer, you may be able to replace just the outdoor unit.

 Consult with an HVAC technician to determine the best repair methods.

 When summer rolls around, you blast your AC to keep cool from the sweltering heat.
 However, this year is different.
-Your outdoor AC unit is well over its intended lifespan and is causing issues with your cooling solutions.
-Now, you’re left with a dilemma; should you replace just the outdoor unit or both AC units?
-We’ll provide further insight into that question below.
+Your outdoor AC unit is well over its intended lifespan, and things aren’t as cool as they used to be.
+Now, you’re left with a dilemma: Should you replace just the outdoor unit or both AC units?
+We’ll help you make the call.

 Can You Replace Just the Outside Air Conditioning Unit?

-If you have a unit over ten years old, it will be next to impossible to find a compatible outdoor unit with your indoor one.
-Older ACs use a refrigerant called R-22, but the US no longer manufactures it.
-According to the Environmental Protection Agency, they halted production after learning it’s harmful to the ozone layer.
+If you have an air conditioner that’s over 10 years old, it will be next to impossible to find an outdoor unit that is compatible with your indoor unit.
+Older ACs use Freon.
+What is Freon?
+It’s a refrigerant, technically called R-22, that hasn’t been manufactured in the United States since 2010.
+According to the Environmental Protection Agency, manufacturers halted production after learning it’s harmful to the ozone layer.

 “We once only changed out the outer part of a split system, but that was because the inside component was impossible to access, as the homeowner had done remodeling that occluded the inside unit,” says Bob Tschudi, Expert Review Board Member and general contractor in Raleigh, NC.
 “We were able to get the inside unit motor replaced but not the housing and electronics.
 The homeowner understood that the impending replacement of the inside unit would involve wall removal and changes to the remodeled space.”

-Your AC has two sets of coils—evaporator and condenser.
-If these coils don’t match, efficiency will suffer.
-Also, your AC valve—which controls refrigerant flow for your coils—will need to work harder.
+Central AC has two sets of coils—evaporator coils (in the indoor unit) and condenser coils (in the outdoor unit).
+If these coils aren’t compatible, efficiency will suffer.
+In addition, your AC valve—which controls refrigerant flow for your coils—will need to work harder.

-As a result, replacing the outdoor unit alone can cause reduced energy efficiency, uncomfortable temperatures, wear and tear on your system.
+As a result, replacing the outdoor unit alone can cause reduced energy efficiency (meaning you’ll see higher electric bills), uncomfortable temperatures, and wear and tear on your system.

 Lower SEER Rating